Ready for a gap year too?

 What activity or learning experience captivates you the most about Winterline?

-Some of the things that I really get excited about are the defensive driving with BMW — in Germany.
-That seems really cool.
-The culinary arts, because I have no idea how to cook, but I really want to learn and know I need to put the time in.
+Some of the things that I really get excited about are the defensive driving with BMW in Germany and the documentary filmmaking in India.
+The culinary arts skills kind of scare me, because I have no idea how to cook, but I know I need to learn!

 Do you have an idea of what you would like to do in the future?

-If you look at my wall, I have movie posters everywhere.
+I’d like to work in the TV or film industry.
+I’ve always been in love with filmmaking and film critiquing.
+I have movie posters on every inch of my bedroom walls.
 That’s one of my tropes at my school — I’m the movie guy, if anyone has a question about a movie I’ll know what it is.
+I plan on majoring in marketing or media studies, and then minor in film production.

 Have you traveled before?
 If so, which trip has been your favorite and why?